Automotive Products

-As a business they kept on going, gradually losing staff and customers, especially the loss of Land Rover which really left them with Morgan as our major OE customer.
-On the other hand, they concentrated on the aftermarket business where there is a strong desire for replacement parts for 50/60/70s vehicles to match the original parts when they were built.
-They also got involved with a French attempt to build an electric car and with a UK electric van conversion, but neither of these were successful.
+As a business they kept on going, gradually losing staff and customers, especially the loss of Land Rover which really left them with Morgan as the major original equipment customer.
+They concentrated on the aftermarket business where there is a strong desire for replacement parts for 50/60/70s vehicles to match the original parts when they were built.
+They also got involved with a French attempt to build an electric car and with a UK electric van conversion, but neither of these was successful.
 Although they were still making new braking items, there never seemed to be any major customers, or sales people, for them, especially if you compare that to Alcon, who had taken several of their designers.

-In 2015, the UK Caparo Industries group gradually fell apart and went into admin in Oct 2015, followed by the death of Angad Paul in early Nov from his penthouse, apparently by accident.
+In 2015, the UK Caparo Industries group gradually fell apart and went into administration in Oct.
+2015, followed by the death of Angad Paul in early Nov. in his penthouse; apparently by accident.
 Most of the businesses were acquired by Liberty House Group, owned by Sanjeev Gupta, who is involved in ferrous and non-ferrous metal trading, metals recycling, steel and aluminium production, and engineering products and services.
 They had managed to acquire and run much of the UK steel manufacturing and were extended into other areas.
 They retained the ex-Caparo management team to run that part of the group.

 Liberty did seem to be a better option than Caparo, and they also managed to acquire a few associated businesses.
-These included a bike manufacturer, later merged with a Scottish business; a specialist ex-SAS group dealing with off road vehicles in Hereford; and a business in Daventry called Shiftec who build electronic controls for clutch, braking and throttle system, and was then relocated to Leamington.
+These included a bike manufacturer, later merged with a Scottish business; a specialist ex-SAS group dealing with off road vehicles in Hereford; and a business in Daventry called Shiftec, who build electronic controls for clutch, braking and throttle system, and was then relocated to Leamington.

 In Leamington, as the old Delphi area was replaced by new units, they acquired a new unit in the parking area just north of Block 19 and relocated to it in April 2020, along with a new company name of Shiftec (Leamington).
 By then, the rest of Block 15 had already been cleared and now their part had gone and that part of the old AP site is being redeveloped.
-The only part of AP that is left is the old TMF unit which is owned by Shire Foods.
+The only part of AP that was left was the old TMF unit which is owned by Shire Foods.